Student Code of Conduct

 - “LCC” denotes Luna Community College and the campus of and any building, facility, vehicle, or other item of property owned, operated, controlled by, or in the possession of the College.
 For purposes of student discipline, the term also includes any non-school premises being used for LCC sponsored activities.

 - “Student” means a person who is enrolled in one or more classes through LCC, inclusive of ABE and GED

 The procedures in this section apply only to disciplinary violations relating to “prohibited activities” as defined in the regulations.
 They do not apply to disposition of academic questions, including violation of LCC’s attendance policy, unless they are specifically defined in the LCC Student Handbook.

-Disciplinary procedures that apply to disciplinary violations relating to “Prohibited Activities: are addressed by the Vice President of Student Support Services and Institutional Research, ACCESS Center, Security Office and appropriate state and local officials if necessary.
+Disciplinary procedures that apply to disciplinary violations relating to “Prohibited Activities: are addressed by the Vice President of Academics and Institutional Research, ACCESS Center, Security Office and appropriate state and local officials if necessary.

-LCC has provisions for immediate removal under emergency conditions, provisions for Temporary Suspension and Long-term Suspension are located in the office of the Vice-President of Student Support Services and Institutional Research.
+LCC has provisions for immediate removal under emergency conditions, provisions for Temporary Suspension and Long-term Suspension are located in the office of the Vice-President of Academics and Institutional Research.

 Violation of Law and College Discipline

 - College disciplinary proceedings may be instituted against a student charged with violation of a law which is also a violation of this Student Code, even if both violations result from the same factual situation, without regard to pending civil litigation in court or criminal arrest and prosecution.
 Proceedings under this Student Code may be carried out prior to, simultaneously with, or following civil or criminal proceeding off-campus.